 The item in the flawed Quartz post that I sought was a menu from the Waldorf-Astoria restaurant with a bold conservation message that consumed the entire first page of their menu (note: this assumes that the order of the images in the NYPL collection corresponds to the order in the menu).
 The “Suggestions to Guests” include “eat plenty,” “eat wisely,” “but do not waste,” “eat less beef, pork, veal, mutton and miscellaneous fried dishes,” “eat less sugar…,” “eat more chicken, guinea hen, squabs, … lobster, … and other sea foods.”
 From a cursory look at the specials and full menu, it appears that they are practicing what they preach, with little beef or pork on the menu.

-Some noteworthy items on that day’s menu include a whole mallard duck ($4.00), a shorebird called a plover ($1.25), something called a “Philadelphia pullet” (one-half for $1.75), and three instances of celery: a celery appetizer, “celery knobs with gravy” (Cooked?
+Some noteworthy items on that day’s menu include a whole mallard duck ($4.00), a shorebird called a plover ($1.25), something called a “Philadelphia pullet” (one-half for $1.75), and three instances of celery on the menu: a celery appetizer, “celery knobs with gravy” (Cooked?
 What kind of gravy?) and a celery salad.
 Before you get too excited about the low prices (Wow!
 Just $1.75 for a half-chicken!), keep in mind that a dollar in 1917 went about as far as $18.52 in 2015 (BLS Inflation Calculator), so the $1.75 half-Philadelphia pullet in 1917 dollars would be about $32 in 2015 dollars, the $4 duck about $74 (If you can even find one: where does one find mallard duck on a restaurant menu these days?).
 For what it’s worth, a oven roasted half-chicken with carmelized pearl onions and black truffle sauce at the Bull and Bear Steakhouse in New York’s Waldorf-Astoria was $36 when I checked on January 24, 2016.

 The next image is a 1917 menu from Delmonicos, one of New York City’s early palaces of fine dining.
 They are less overt with their pledge to conserve, placing a note along the side in red text that reads “To further the cause of food conservation, meatless Tuesdays and wheatless Wednesdays will be strictly observed at Delmonicos.”
 It’s important to note that “meat” had a narrower definition in those days, referring only to beef, mutton, and pork.
 Poultry, rabbit and fish were not considered to be meat and were often touted as good alternatives.
 A poster from the Food Administration explains the goals in great detail.

 Much of the Delmonicos menu is a mystery to me because it is primarily in French and because many the dishes have disappeared from common use.
-Some of the more interesting offerings include more celery (celery hors d’oeuvers, celery salad), a whole mallard duck from Lake Delaware ($4.50), succotash nouveaux, clam broth, and consomme (a dish that has almost completely disappeared from restaurant menus — or has been replaced in recent years by “bone broth” — but is still sold in a can by Campbell’s).
+Some of the more interesting offerings include more celery on the menu (celery hors d’oeuvers, celery salad), a whole mallard duck from Lake Delaware ($4.50), succotash nouveaux, clam broth, and consomme (a dish that has almost completely disappeared from restaurant menus — or has been replaced in recent years by “bone broth” — but is still sold in a can by Campbell’s).
 If you run the inflation adjustment from 1917 to 2015, the $2.50 roast chicken for two is roughly equivalent to $46 and the duck is a pricey $83.

 The first page of the menu at the Biltmore Hotel’s restaurant proclaims their devotion to the goals of the United States Food Administration.
 Their devotion continues on the next two pages, and it’s not until the last page will you find the food offerings.
 Their offerings are less aligned with conservation goals than were the Waldorf-Astoria’s, with a few dishes featuring meat, like prime rib, sirloin steak, and Virginia ham.